 - In the early 1970's, researchers declared that they had found talc particles in approximately 75% of the ovarian tumors they had inspected through biopsy.

-Johnson & Johnson took no steps to warn the public about these findings, or to conduct any follow-up research.
-Company representatives at the time rebutted the study, suggesting there was no definitive link between cosmetic-grade talc and cancer.
-The research was also considered somewhat skewed, in that until the early 70's talcum often contained asbestos particles.
-These would later be found to be highly carcinogenic in and of themselves.
+Johnson & Johnson didn't warn the public about these findings, or conduct any follow-up research.
+Company representatives at the time even disputed the study, saying there was no definitive link between cosmetic-grade talc and cancer. - In 1991, Welsh scientists discovered more talc particles embedded in ovarian and cervical tumors.

 What Can Be Done About It?

 Only about half the women who are diagnosed with ovarian cancer survive their ordeal, and if they do, it often comes at significant cost to their quality of life.
 It affects their chances of having children, since the only option in many ovarian cancer cases is a hysterectomy.
-It also presents significant costs that can last a long time--potentially for the remainder of their lives.
+It also presents significant costs that can last a long time—potentially for the remainder of their lives.

 One landmark case hit the news earlier this year, when the family of 62-year-old Alabama woman Jacqueline Fox, who was afflicted with ovarian cancer, took Johnson & Johnson to court.
 A jury awarded her $10 million in actual damages, as well as a further $62 million in punitive damages, which are only awarded when a defendant is found to have exhibited gross negligence.